blocksmithtech/chainsentinel-endpoint-example/README.md

-# FlaskEndpoint
+# ChainSentinel Endpoint Example
-A very simple Flask endpoint boilerplate
+A very simple Flask endpoint to use as ChainSentinel example.
+ChainSentinel app and documentation can be found at [ChainSentinel.co](https://www.chainsentinel.co).